TeYuanLiu/teyuanliu.github.io/content/blog/markdown.md

 ### Avoid relative paths unless within the same directory

-Avoid relatives links that requires a `../` inside the link.
+Avoid relatives paths that requires a `../` inside the link.

 ### Use informative Markdown link titles